Eristica (ERT) Price Reaches $0.0017

 According to CryptoCompare, “Esports.com is an Ethereum based platform where gamers and gaming fans are able to share, curate and enjoy content together or participate in and contribute to events.
 The one-stop service platform is slipt in 3 mains branches: education, entertainment, and statistics.
 Users can participate in creating content for these areas by writing guides or producing videos.
 Esports.com platform is powered by the Esports Reward Tokens (ERT) which is used to pay for training, acquiring in-game items, hardware merchandising, unlocking the premium subscription tiers, rewards for creating content and unlocking exclusive content. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Eristica directly using U.S. dollars.
-Investors seeking to trade Eristica should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Eristica using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Eristica directly using US dollars.
+Investors seeking to acquire Eristica should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Eristica using one of the exchanges listed above.

 Receive News & Updates for Eristica Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eristica and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.